godaddy/wp-reseller-store/getting-started.md

 # Getting Started: Docker Runbook

-In order to create a working environment quickly and effectively, by using Docker we can create a simple environment using `docker-compose` to run the latest version of Wordpress and a database along side it with a means to running the wp-reseller-store plugin in a volume.
+In order to create a working environment quickly and effectively, by using Docker we can create a simple environment using `docker-compose` to run the latest version of WordPress and a database alongside it with a means to running the wp-reseller-store plugin in a volume.

 ### Create a new project

-Within your development directory create a new folder the name is not important but for this example we will name it `wp-reseller-dev`.
+Within your development directory, create a new folder.
+The name is not important, but for this example we will name it `wp-reseller-dev`.

-In your console navigate to this directory and create a file called `docker-compose.yml`
+In your console, navigate to the newly created `wp-reseller-dev` directory and create a file called `docker-compose.yml`

-Copy the below contents in to the yml file:
+Copy the below contents into the yml file:
 ```yml
 version: '3.3'
 services: